They say…

 The new Brixton brewery is duly branded in August 2018.

-Many in the industry were surprised when this small outfit became the fourth new London brewery to attract funding from a multinational group Heineken bought a 49% stake in November 2017, with the strong brand and association with an iconic neighbourhood was doubtless part of the attraction.
+Many in the industry were surprised when this small outfit became the fourth new London brewery to attract funding from a multinational group Heineken bought a 49% stake in November 2017.
+The strong brand and association with an iconic neighbourhood were doubtless part of the attraction.

 Though the founders retained control, the Dutch brewer’s resources enabled a major expansion to a much larger industrial unit in Herne Hill, under a kilometre from the brewery’s birthplace.
 Operations began here in June 2018 on a 50 hl automated brewhouse from UK supplier Gravity Systems and a new canning line installed on a hi-tech floor, with a potential capacity of 30,000 hl a year.

-The Brixton arches have been retained: 547 houses the brewhouse, which is still in regular use, while 548 has been converted into a regular taproom.
+The Brixton arches were retained: 547 houses the brewhouse, which is still in regular use, while 548 has been converted into a regular taproom.

-Heineken acquired full ownership in Feburary 2021, though the existing management remains in place.
+Heineken acquired full ownership in Feburary 2021, though the existing management remained in place.

 An unrelated earlier Brixton Brewery operated as a Conway brewpub in the 1980s.